techidaily/site-win11-tips/source/_posts/edge-off-your-windows-11-desktop.md

 5. Select**Uninstall** again when the confirmation pop-up appears.
 ![Uninstall Microsoft Edge Beta From Windows 11 Settings App](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/09/Uninstall-Microsoft-Edge-Beta-From-Windows-11-1.jpg)

  Aside from the Settings app, you can uninstall the browser from the Start menu or the Control Panel.
-See our guide to learn different[ways to uninstall built-in apps on Windows 11](https://www.makeuseof.com/ways-to-uninstall-apps-windows-11/) .
+See our guide to learn different [ways to uninstall built-in apps on Windows 11](https://www.makeuseof.com/ways-to-uninstall-apps-windows-11/) .

 ## How to Stop Microsoft Edge From Reinstalling on Windows 11

  Although uninstalling Edge from your computer is easy, it does not prevent newer Windows updates from potentially reinstalling the browser.
-To get around this, you need to[edit a few registry files](https://www.makeuseof.com/windows-registry-file-guide/) on your PC.
+To get around this, you need to [edit a few registry files](https://www.makeuseof.com/windows-registry-file-guide/) on your PC.
 For that, use the following steps:

 1. Press**Win + R** to open the Run dialog box.
 2. Type**regedit** in the box and press**Enter** .